vivekadishankara/paralleloperator/README.md

 task_states = task_monitor.output
 ```
 It also has a time measurement functionality so the time taken by the thread to complete the
 given function can be counted.
-It should be noted that the MONITOR FUNCTION SHOULD BE ACTIVE
+It should be noted that the **Monitor function should be active for more time than the function under observation**.
-FOR MORE TIME THAN THE FUNCTION UNDER OBSERVATION.
 An example of that would look like this:

 ```python
 with ParallelOperator(monitor_task_state1, arg1="something1", arg2="something2") \